 Policy Management Overview

-If you have different protection requirements on the servers protected by the premium or container editions, you can create a custom policy group to deploy different protection policies on them.
+You can create custom policy groups for HSS premium and container editions.
+If you have multiple servers protected by the premium or container edition but have different protection requirements for them, you can create custom policy groups for different servers and deploy different policy groups.
 For details, see Creating a Custom Policy Group.

 Function Type |